broadinstitute/celligner2/notes.md

 ### run scARCHES on CCLE + TCGA + CCLF + additional

+### purify tcga rnaseq

+ did someone already do it?

 ### semi supervision like mfMAP (need good annotations)

 - sample specific information (will need ashir's new annotations, also annotations for each dataset used)
-- label smoothing on semi-supervion (weak supervion)
+- label smoothing on semi-supervision (weak supervion)

 ### do data augmentation thing: (see list in other document)